MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 - Item 2​
 - Item 3​

-We will continue to drive this momentum into our next survey, launching on **[date]**.
-Again, we encourage you to share your feedback on what we are doing well as a company and what we can do better.​
+Let's continue to drive this momentum into our next survey, launching on **[date]**.
+We encourage you to share your feedback on what we are doing well as a company and what we can do better.​

-Our goal is to have continuous conversations on the things that matter most to you, your manager, and your teams.​ Let’s keep openly talking about how together, we can continue living our values and mission at **[Company name]**.​
+Our goal is to have continuous conversations on the things that matter most to you, your manager, and your teams.​ Let’s keep talking about how we can continue living our values and mission at **[Company name]**.​

 **[Salutation]**,